gnicol/GitSwarm/perforce_swarm/doc-ce/install/auto_provision.md

 - Depot `gitswarm`
 - p4dctl is used to interact with the server and is configured in `/etc/perforce/p4dctl.conf.d/gitswarm.conf`

-When the `root` user password is updated from the GitSwarm UI the password change will also take effect for the `root` Perforce user.
+When the `root` user password is updated from the $GitSwarm$ UI the password change will also take effect for the `root` Perforce user.

 If `:auto_provision` is not specified in `/etc/gitswarm/gitswarm.rb` when `sudo gitswarm-ctl reconfigure` is executed any